Clueless: Development

 The idea for Clueless first originated as a television pilot in 1993.
 Writer and director Amy Heckerling said: "Twentieth Century Fox said they wanted a show about teenagers—but not the nerds.
 They wanted it to be about the cool kids.
 The most successful character in anything I'd ever done was Jeff Spicoli in Fast Times.
 People think that's because he was stoned and a surfer.
 But that's not it.
 It's because he's positive.
 So I thought, 'I'm going to write a character who's positive and happy.'
 And that was Cher."
 Heckerling, having read the Jane Austen novel Emma in college and loving the title character's positivity, decided to write the script around an Emma-like character, saying, "I started to think, 'What's the larger context for that kind of a 'nothing can go wrong' 'always looks through rose colored glasses' kind of girl?
 So I tried to take all the things that were in this sort of pretty 1800s world and see what would that be like if it was in Beverly Hills."

 As research for the script, Heckerling sat in on classes at Beverly Hills High School to get a feel for the student culture, commenting, "...one thing I observed was these girls in a constant state of grooming."
 Ken Stovitz had become Heckerling's agent at the time and told her the script had the potential to be a feature film after he read it.
 The finished script, which was titled "No Worries", contained the main characters that would end up in the Clueless film.
 Twink Caplan, Heckerling's friend who had worked with her on past projects, said film executives at Fox were wary of the story being too female-oriented to appeal to a large enough audience.
 "It was obvious they didn't get it.
 They thought the script needed more boys in it.
 They were afraid that if they focused on girls, we wouldn't get any guys to see it.
 So it went into turnaround.
 It was dead", said Caplan.

 Six months later, the script found its way to producer Scott Rudin, who gave it his stamp of approval.
 Rudin's support led to increased interest in the script, and it became the subject of a bidding war between studios which was eventually won by Paramount Pictures.
-Heckerling was excited, as Paramount owned several major youth-centered TV channels, such as MTV and Nickelodeon, which were suited to the film's target demographic.
+Heckerling was excited, as Viacom (Paramount's parent company) owned several major youth-centered television channels, such as MTV and Nickelodeon, which were suited to the film's target demographic.